 Social Innovation Co-working Space Subsidy Scheme

 The Social Innovation Co-working Space Subsidy Scheme (the Scheme) is a pilot subsidy scheme launched by the Social Innovation and Entrepreneurship Development Fund (SIE Fund) to provide support to social entrepreneurs and ventures for leasing co-working spaces in Hong Kong to run their social business for supporting poverty relief and social inclusion in Hong Kong.
-It will be run as a pilot for two years until end April 2020 and then be subject to a review on its effectiveness.
+It has been run as a pilot for two years until end April 2020 and is now being reviewed on its effectiveness.
 The subsidy period of the pilot implementation of the Scheme will cease by end April 2022.